 Diagnosis of cancer can change the patients’ life forever.
 Each patient finds his/her own way of coping with physical & emotional changes which cancer brings.
-However, initial diagnosis of cancer can sometimes be difficult as patients do not know what to do next.
+However, the initial diagnosis of cancer can sometimes be difficult as patients do not know what to do next.
 Here are some ideas to help the patient cope up with cancer.

-- Learn enough about cancer to make informed decisions about caring – Patients should ask questions to doctors about cancer including treatment options & prognosis too, if they feel comfortable.
+- Learn enough about cancer to make informed decisions about caring – Patients should ask questions to doctors about cancer including treatment options & prognosis too if they feel comfortable.
 Learning more about cancer will make them feel more confident while making decisions for treatment.

 - Keep family & friends close – Keep close relationships strong will help the patient deal with cancer.
-Family & friends can provide practical support which patients need, like helping take care of the house while the patient is in hospital.
-Family & friends can also serve as emotional support when patients feel overwhelmed by cancer.
+Family & friends can provide practical support which patients need, like helping take care of the house while the patient is in the hospital.
+Family & friends can also serve as an emotional support when patients feel overwhelmed by cancer.

 - Find someone to speak to – Finding a good listener who is willing to listen to the patient talk about fears & hopes can also be a family member or friend.
 Concern & understanding of a cancer support group, clergy member, medical social worker or a counselor can also be helpful.
 Cancer patients can also ask doctors about support groups located in the area.
 Other sources of information & support can be found online within the world-wide-web.